eurodyn/QLACK/QLACK-Fuse/qlack-fuse-search/README.md

 qlack.fuse.search.host.name=localhost
 qlack.fuse.search.host.port=9401

-#>`docker-cluster` is the docker default cluster.name, it will be different in any other Elasticsearch environment.
+#`docker-cluster` is the docker default cluster.name, it will be different in any other Elasticsearch environment.
-qlack.fuse.search.cluster.name= docker-cluster
+qlack.fuse.search.cluster.name=docker-cluster

 spring.main.allow-bean-definition-overriding=true
 ```